K_1 of a p-adic group ring II. The determinantal kernel SK_1: -groups

-here the left hand vertical column is exact by applying the snake lemma to the previous diagram; the middle horizontal row is exact by applying the snake lemma to the diagram
+where $\tau _{\widetilde{G}}$ is as in (3.39) above \ and $\omega _{ \widetilde{G}}$ is as in 3.3; here the top row is exact from (3.40) above; the middle horizontal row is exact by applying the snake lemma to the diagram

-and the top horizontal row is exact by Lemma \ref{le26}.
+the left-hand vertical column is exact by applying the snake lemma to the diagram (3.41) above.